wooilahn/Graduate-Projects/README.md

 - Third Solution) Gather people who want to eat together easily after deciding a menu.
 (S1 of Q1)
   - Reason: We choose this as the top 3 solution ideas since this is an important idea for gathering and having food together.
 As delivery food does not have separate plates, it is hard to divide with others which will require people to gather and eat together.
 However, deciding a menu seems to be crashing with the first solution which decides by restaurant rather than menu.
 So, we plan to combine this idea with the first solution.

+## Conclusion
+-  Due to the shortage of personnel in the COVID-19 Pandemics, ordering delivery food within KAIST is difficult.
+From the contents from ideation, we plan to implement a platform that will allow people to gather and eat together according to the restaurants.
+Users can not only gather people easily to order together with, but also obtain an economical advantage by being recommended cost-effective menus in our platform.
+As the order is based on the restaurants, it is expected that the menu will need to be exchanged, so we are thinking about additional features (leaving comments or showing preferences).